Exhibition

 Opening on September 13, 2025—a date strategically situated between the 20th anniversary of Hurricane Katrina and the first anniversary of Hurricane Helene—A Tale of Two Cities commemorates the shared experiences and lessons of New Orleans and Asheville as they navigate the aftermath of climate-related disaster.
 Through this exhibition, artists will create a dialogue between the two cities, exploring themes of rebirth and the power of art to foster hope and recovery.

 A Tale of Two Cities will be on display at the New Orleans Academy of Fine Arts (5256 Magazine Street) through November 8, 2025, providing a space for artists to reflect on their unique responses to similar challenges and inviting viewers on the first step of a journey to consider how shared experiences can lead to collective healing.
-An Asheville-exclusive leg of the exhibition is scheduled to open September 1 at Candler, North Carolina’s Ferguson Family YMCA.
+Participating Asheville-based artists will receive 100% of the proceeds from their sold work.

-“We hope to inspire and forge relationships across the board through art and culture that will endure and aid these two cities and other future communities in need,” says exhibition curator and New Orleans artist, Jan Gilbert.
+“We hope to inspire and forge relationships across the board through art and culture that will endure and aid these two cities and other future communities in need,” said exhibition curator and New Orleans artist, Jan Gilbert.

 Exhibiting artists from New Orleans include Babette Beaullieu, Chandra McCormick, Frank Relle, Jan Gilbert, Jana Napoli, Jeremy Jernegan, Keith Calhoun, Luis Cruz Azaceta, Phil Sandusky, Rontherin Ratliff, Sibylle Peretti, and Tina Freeman.